 Truth be told, long-tail keywords usually have lower search engine volume, but you’ll pay less per click and convert better leads.

 With so much information and so many technicalities associated with running PPC ads, you might get engrossed in the data and forget about the simple things that’ll make a difference in your bottom line.

 As simple as rotating your ads evenly on your marketing campaign might seem, it can help you lower CPC and increase the number of ad views you generate per day or per week.

-One of the reasons why I like Google AdWords ads and other PPC advertising platforms, like Facebook, Instagram and LinkedIn, is the flexibility and control that you have over your ad campaign across search engines.
+One of the reasons why I like Google Ads and other PPC advertising platforms, like Facebook, Instagram, and LinkedIn, is the flexibility and control that you have over your ad campaign across search engines.

-But, with Google AdWords PPC, you can start getting search engine traffic, leads and sales to your business within 24 hours – assuming your sales funnel is well optimized.
+But, with Google Ads, you can start getting search engine traffic, leads and sales to your business within 24 hours – assuming your sales funnel is well optimized.